withaspirit/Elevator-Simulation/README.md

     <summary>Show Long Description</summary>
     <br>

     * Thread Termination: Introduced conditions to terminate the Threads of the System.
 Termination is activated by each of the two Scheduler's Timers expiring.
 Each Scheduler sends a termination message to the the System it communicates with and then terminates itself.
-The system are terminated by receiving the message.
+The systems are terminated by receiving the message.

   </details>